11th Annual Get Your Bearings Adventure Race

-Teams will be paddling approximately 2-3 miles.
-Canoes/Kayaks are provided (Kayaks for Solo Racers only).
+Teams will be paddling approximately 2-4 miles.
+Canoes/Kayaks are provided (Kayaks for Solo Racers only), personal boats are not permitted.
 Paddles and PFDs will be provided also; however, you can use your own paddles and PFDs instead if you prefer.
-Racers will need to sign a canoe/kayak rental waiver which will be provided prior to registration.
+Racers will need to sign a canoe/kayak rental waiver, which is done during the online registration process.
 It is recommended that your team has canoeing/kayaking experience.
 Practice with Heavner Canoe Rental, offering a 10% discount on rentals to anyone planning on doing the race.
 There is not a paddling section for Family teams.

 Get Your Bearings is designed to provide a challenging race for experienced adventure athletes, as well as a fun adventure for families or people new to the sport.
 The 4-person Coed team is the highlighted division and the perfect way for a traditional team to prepare for longer races.
 The 2-person team divisions can be made up of any combination of women/men.
 Family teams will race a shorter course more suitable to young kids and will not include paddling.

 In an Adventure Race, all teammates work together to try and find the checkpoints (like a scavenger hunt!) and make it to the finish before the cut-off time.
 Teammates must stay within 50′ or eyesight of each other (whichever is closer).
 The complete team must finish the course in the allotted time to earn an official ranked finish.
 Teams that work their way to the finish line after the time limit, without a teammate, or without obtaining the required checkpoints will not be a ranked finisher.
 There will be a pre-race briefing before the race.
 At this briefing teams will learn details about the course.
 Race instructions and maps will be handed out.
 Teams will then have until the start for any last minute preparations or strategizing.